drewrwilson/launch-toolkit/README.md

 This is a checklist and a small amount of code that makes it easy to for me to quickly launch a new project.
 After going through step-by-step guide, you'll have a a simple website for your new project with an embedded email list signup form, free webhosting, HTTPS enabled by default, and optional links to any of your social media accounts.

 ## Background
 I start a bunch of projects.
 Open source software projects, community groups, activist projects, events, all kinds of stuff.
-I need webpages and email lists for each one.
 Whether it's a big project or it's just a one-off quick thing, I usually want to make a simple webpage for it with a mailing list signup.
 I find myself doing this frequently enough that I made this toolkit with some code and some notes to help myself very quickly put a project online.

 ## Tools we'll be using